Workerly/elysium/@elysiumjs/heracles/README.md

 ### Redis Transport Configuration

-Heracles uses Redis as its transport layer for job distribution, enabling distributed processing across multiple servers or processes.
+Heracles has a bundled Redis transport layer for job distribution, enabling distributed processing across multiple servers or processes.
 It uses Redis Streams for reliable message delivery and job coordination.

 #### 1. Configure Redis Connection